-The larval stage is a C-shaped white grub similar in appearance to the June beetle, rose chafer and European chafer.
+The larval stage of the Japanese beetle is a C-shaped white grub similar in appearance to the June beetle, rose chafer and European chafer.
 Japanese beetle grubs can be a major turf pest.
 A good indicator of a white grub infestation is skunks digging up the lawn.
 White grub treatment threshold is typically 8-10 grubs per square foot.

 Additional Information (includes ‘Life Cycle’ and ‘Management’):